Katherine Turk

 Research Interests:

 Katherine Turk specializes in the histories of women, gender and sexuality; law, labor and social movements; and the modern United States.
-Her first book, Equality on Trial: Gender and Rights in the Modern American Workplace (Politics and Culture in Modern America Series, University of Pennsylvania Press, 2016), examines how sex equality law has remade the world of work, eroding some inequalities and affirming others.
-Equality on Trial won the 2017 Mary Jurich Nickliss Prize in US Women’s and/or Gender History from the Organization of American Historians, and the dissertation from which it is drawn received the OAH’s Lerner-Scott Prize.
-Her next book, The Women of NOW: How Feminists Built an Organization that Transformed America, will be published by Farrar, Straus and Giroux in August 2023.
+Her first book, Equality on Trial: Gender and Rights in the Modern American Workplace (Politics and Culture in Modern America Series, University of Pennsylvania Press, 2016), won the 2017 Mary Jurich Nickliss Prize in US Women’s and/or Gender History from the Organization of American Historians, and the dissertation from which it is drawn received the OAH’s Lerner-Scott Prize.
+Her second book, The Women of NOW: How Feminists Built an Organization that Transformed America (Farrar, Straus and Giroux, 2023) was named one of the New Yorker’s Best Books of 2023.

 Graduate Students: